 How to prevent damage to your pickleball paddle:

 Do not leave your paddle in the car!

-I know a some friends leave their paddle in the trunk of their car- you never know when you’ll be passing by a court or get a last minute request from a friend looking for a partner to play.
+I know some friends leave their paddle in the trunk of their car- you never know when you’ll be passing by a court or get a last-minute request from a friend looking for a partner to play.
 It makes sense to keep an extra paddle in the car, apart from unexpected opportunities to play pickleball – you never know if a paddle will break or someone will show up to the courts and realize they forgot their paddle (seems to be getting more common with my age group ;).